zaid-devel/Learning_React/01/Readme.md

 ```

 ### Step 3: How It Works
-state.count: Displays the current counter value.
+- `state.count`: Displays the current counter value.
-dispatch({ type: 'increment' }): When the "Increase" button is clicked, it sends an action with type: 'increment', and the reducer will update the state by increasing the count by 1.
+- `dispatch({ type: 'increment' })`: When the "Increase" button is clicked, it sends an action with `type: 'increment'`, and the reducer will update the state by increasing the `count` by 1.
-dispatch({ type: 'decrement' }): Similarly, the "Decrease" button sends an action with type: 'decrement', which will decrease the count.
+- `dispatch({ type: 'decrement' })`: Similarly, the "Decrease" button sends an action with `type: 'decrement'`, which will decrease the `count`.

 ### Comparison with useState()

-- useState() is great for simple state, like a single value or toggle.
+- `useState()` is great for simple state, like a single value or toggle.
-- useReducer() is better for complex state transitions, where multiple actions can change state in different ways (like a counter that can be incremented or decremented, or a form with multiple fields).
+- `useReducer()` is better for complex state transitions, where multiple actions can change state in different ways (like a counter that can be incremented or decremented, or a form with multiple fields).

-### When to Use useReducer()
+### When to Use `useReducer()`

 - When we have complex state logic.
 - When we want better control over how state updates happen.
 - When state updates depend on previous states (for example, using counters, lists, or more complex forms).